take2rohit/origami_2D_track/README.md

 # Origami 2D Tracking

 ## Video Demo

 Various tracking results can be found [here](https://drive.google.com/drive/u/1/folders/1GapJK3oWHEMn0Bm4omrbM7fQUOPg2TjE)

 ## How to use this repo

+### Installing dependencies

+- Run the following command to install all dependencies `pip3 install -r requirements.txt`

 ### Running pre-tracked results on saved videos:

 - Few videos in `clipped_video` directory have pre tracked results.
 - All manuallly tracked files are available in `saved_files` directory. `.npy` files contains co-ordinates of tracked files.
 - `figure_tracking` directory contains different tracking visualization code for each gait of origami using already saved `.npy` files.
+To run the file please press spacebar to go to the next frame
 - `figure_tracking/matplotlib_saved_files_plot.py` helps in plotting `.npy` using Matplotlib.
 Can also be used to convert npy file to some other file type like CSV

 ### Manual Tracking

 - `frame_by_frame_track.py` file helps you to track points in frame by frame.
 (Modifications required for magnet and origami by chaning number of points to track)

 ### Automatic Tracking

 - Fails in high speed motion and
 - `multi_object_tracking.py` draw bounding box across 2 points in consecutive frame to start traking and saving into file.
 It also draws previous points
 - `feature_track.py` automatically find top n features to track and tracks the position of each corners